tsukiall/4chan-enhanced/README.md

 ### Thread Watcher Changes
 - Added board dividers.
 ### Thread Changes
 - Added gallery view activated from any post with media item via the video camera button.
+The gallery makes use of the arrow keys to navigate and escape to close.